Back to All Posts

 Many people find that managing their medications becomes more complex to monitor and effectively maintain as they age.
-This can become a serious issue, especially since 40% of seniors take five or more prescription medications.
-As the list of prescriptions grows, maintaining medication safety is vital.
+This can become a serious issue, especially since it has been estimated that more than a third of senior adults take five or more prescription medications.
+As the list of prescriptions grows, proper medication safety for seniors is vital.

 Get Organized

-Gather.
 If medications are strewn about the home they can be lost, taken by mistake, or be dangerously out of date.
-All medications, supplements, vitamins and over-the-counter medications should be collected and reviewed.
+All medications, supplements, vitamins and over-the-counter medications should be collected and reviewed regularly.

-The medications should be stored in a cool, dry place (don’t store medications in the bathroom cabinet).
-They should be kept together in a clear plastic container so they are easy to see and find, The medication should be kept out of reach of children, grandchildren, and pets.
+The medications should be stored in a cool, dry place (don’t store medications in the bathroom cabinet as they can be susceptible to high moisture levels and heat from running water.)
+They should be kept together in a clear plastic container so they are easy to see and find.
+The medication should be kept out of reach of children, grandchildren and pets.

-Make a list of the items you have gathered.
-The list would include the names of the prescription medications, dosage instructions, who prescribed them and what they are for, as well as vitamins, herbs, supplements and over-the-counter medications.
-Include how frequently prescription medications are taken and special instructions for their use, and when refills will need to be made.
+Make a list of the medications you have gathered.
+The list should include the names of the prescription medications, number of milligrams or milliliters, general dosage instructions, who prescribed them and what they are for, as well as all vitamins, herbs, supplements and over-the-counter medications.
+Include how frequently prescription medications are taken and any special instructions for their use, and when refills will need to be requested.

 Leave a place on the list to check off when the medications have been taken.

-There are pill boxes that provide visual or audible reminders to take medications, and automatic pill dispensers that are locked systems programmed to notify the user and release exactly the right amount of medication at the correct time.
-Some models can send a text or other notification to the senior or caregiver if a dose is missed.
+There are pill boxes that provide visual or audible reminders to make medication safety for seniors easier, and automatic pill dispensers that are programmed to notify the user and release exactly the right amount of medication at the correct time.
+These dispensers are locked systems, and some models can send a text or other notification to the senior or caregiver if a dose is missed.

 Educate Yourself